SyncfusionExamples/Getting-started-with-.NET-MAUI-ProgressBar-/README.md

 To run this application, you need to first clone the 'getting-started-with-the-dotnet-maui-progressbar' repository and then open it in Visual Studio 2022.
 Now, simply build and run your project to view the output.

 ## Features and Benefits

 ### Segments
 Avoid writing several lines of code to create and position multiple progress bars: just split a progress bar into multiple segments to visualize the progress of multiple sequential tasks.

 ### Custom content
-Add any view to the center of a circular progress bar as a content to: indicate the completion of a task or process; add start, pause, or cancel buttons to control the progress interactively; add an image that indicates the actual task in progress; and add custom text that conveys the progress unit.
+Add any view to the center of a [Circular Progress Bar](https://www.syncfusion.com/maui-controls/maui-progressbar) as a content to: indicate the completion of a task or process; add start, pause, or cancel buttons to control the progress interactively; add an image that indicates the actual task in progress; and add custom text that conveys the progress unit.

 ### Visualize multiple ranges
 Along with visualizing the progression of a task, users can also visualize multiple ranges with gradient colors or solid colors based on the range to enhance readability.